-"He could've been anything," mother Natasha Larmond said.
+"He could've been anything," the young man's mother Natasha Larmond said.

 Police said the UNC Charlotte student who hit him, Dylan Leviner, was driving with a revoked license and going 73 mph where the speed limit is 45 mph.